jianfch/stable-ts/README.md

     Transcribe audio using Whisper.

     This is uses the original whisper transcribe function, :func:`whisper.transcribe.transcribe`, while still allowing additional preprocessing and postprocessing.
-The preprocessing performed on the audio includes: isolating voice / removing noise with Demucs and low/high-pass filter.
+The preprocessing performed on the audio includes: voice isolation / noise removal and low/high-pass filter.
 The postprocessing performed on the transcription result includes: adjusting timestamps with VAD and custom regrouping segments based punctuation and speech gaps.

     Parameters
     ----------